How Much Does Replacing Floor Joists Cost in 2024?

 Open-Web Floor Truss Joists

-Open-web floor truss joists feature two 2x4s that sandwich an inner wood or metal "web".
+Open-web floor truss joists feature two 2x4s that sandwich an inner wood or metal "web."
 These joists typically cost $30 to $70 per joist, depending on the type.
 They minimize shrinking, squeaking, and bowing.
 You can also fit electrical wires and some pipes through them, which can make construction easier.

 Floor Joist Total Installation Cost

 Replacing floor joists is a major structural repair to your floor, often requiring the professional tools and knowledge of a trained contractor.
-The total project cost for full joist replacement is typically $5,000 to $20,000 in a 300-square-foot room.
+The total project cost for full joist replacement is typically $5,000 to $20,000 for a 300-square-foot room.
+Additionally, unless your joists are easily accessible from a crawl space or an unfinished basement ceiling, joist replacement will likely also involve subfloor replacement costs and floor covering replacement.

 Floor Joist Installation Cost Per Joist